What is a citizen service number (‘burgerservicenummer’, BSN)?

 Yes, anyone who receives a Citizen Service Number is registered in the BRP.
 This registration is required to obtain a Citizen Service Number.
 BRP registration does not replace registration in the population records of Statia.

-Will my Citizen Service Number appear on my new identity card (sédula) or passport?
+Does the BSN appear on my new identity card (sédula) or passport?

 The BSN will appear on new passports.
 In due course, the BSN is added to new identity cards (sédula).
 To add the BSN on identity cards requires modification of the model of the card, adaptation of systems, and distribution of new stocks of blank cards.
 This takes time.
 When the BSN appears on new identity cards is not yet known.